 What programs is the Nassau County Department of Health involved in that help to protect our groundwater resources?

 The Department is involved in many programs to prevent subsurface discharges that have the potential to threaten our groundwater resources.
-They include the Underground Injection Control (UIC) program, the Sewer Connection program, the Inactive Hazardous Waste Disposal Sites program and the Toxic and Hazardous Material Storage program.
+They include the Petroleum Bulk Storage program, Toxic and Hazardous Materials Storage Program, Sewer Connection Program and closure of On-Site Sanitary Systems, monitoring inactive hazardous waste sites and the Underground Injection Control program.

-How do these programs work to insure protection of groundwater?
+How do these programs work to ensure protection of groundwater?

 What happens when ground water contamination is discovered?

 This Department will refer situations where groundwater contamination is found to the appropriate regulatory agency, USEPA or NYSDEC.
 The facility operator or the property owners (Potentially Responsible Parties or PRP's) are then obligated to enter into legally binding agreements to investigate and clean up contamination.
-When the PRP's either refuse or are financially unable to perform these activities, the EPA or DEC may perform the work under the State or Federal Superfund Program.
+When the PRP's either refuse or are financially unable to perform these activities, the USEPA or NYSDEC may perform the work under the State Spill Compensation Fund or Federal Superfund Program.
 This Department, in cooperation with the New York State Department of Health, assists the USEPA and the NYSDEC by providing comments and recommendations regarding soil and groundwater investigations and remedial actions.